JannisKohle/WildCourses/README.md

 To use the app, you need to create an account.
 Then you can create and buy courses.
 After buying a course, you can ask questions in a forum and like the course.
 A course contains several sections that contain lessons.
 You can also follow people whoose courses you like.
-As an author of a course you will get notified whenever someone liked your course or asked a question in its forum.
-You can also get notified when somebody followed you or answered a questions which you've asked in the forum of a course.
+As an author of a course you will **GET** notified whenever someone liked your course or asked a question in its forum.
+You can also **GET** notified when somebody followed you or answered a questions which you've asked in the forum of a course.
 When you create a course, you can choose up to 5 topics.
-You can like topics so that you can get good recommendations.
+You can like topics so that you can **GET** good recommendations.
+Of course you can search for courses and users.

 ## How it works: